HELOC vs. Cash-Out Refinance Calculator

 Compare the true blended rate of a second mortgage against resetting your first mortgage.

-When you need to tap into your home's equity, you face a critical decision: take out a Home Equity Line of Credit (HELOC) or reset your entire debt with a Cash-Out Refinance.
-This calculator projects the blended rate of a second mortgage so you can compare it side-by-side against a full refinance, showing you exactly how to preserve your existing low first mortgage interest rate.
+When you need to tap into your home's equity, you face a critical decision: take out a Home Equity Line of Credit (HELOC), a home equity loan (fixed second mortgage), or reset your entire debt with a Cash-Out Refinance.
+This home equity loan vs cash out refinance calculator projects the blended rate of a second mortgage so you can compare it side-by-side against a full refinance, showing you exactly how to preserve your existing low first mortgage interest rate.

 Configure your borrowing options